News – Page 5

 One of our group leaders has actually set up two new History groups which are run by sending out talks by email.
 Our “Song and Story” folk music group and the French Conversation group are taking advantage of the “Zoom” software to hold virtual meetings, so all is not lost.

-We’ve also set up two new online groups by Zoom – Tai Chi and a regular Coffee Morning Club.
+We’ve also set up other new online groups by Zoom – Tai Chi and a regular Coffee Morning Club, along with an evening book club and a discussion group.
+What would we have done without modern technology?

 There is also a fortnightly online photographic challenge where members’ photographs are exhibited on an online gallery (see them HERE).